Terrance Zdunich: The Devil's Carnival (2012-15)

-American Murder Song (2016- present)
+American Murder Song (2016-21)

 On the Alleluia! road tour, Zdunich announced a new musical collaboration with composer Saar Hendelman called American Murder Song, a collection of original murder ballads set in different time periods of American history.

 American Murder Song's debut ballads are set in 1816 during the Year Without A Summer, when severe climate abnormalities lowered global temperatures and devastated American farmlands.
 The Year Without A Summer was released as 4 extended play albums, multiple online videos and a tour.
 The videos introduced characters from the songs, including "Pretty Lavinia," about America's first purported female serial killer, Lavinia Fisher.
-The videos featured performances by cult music stars like Arch Enemy’s Alissa White-Gluz as Pretty Lavinia, Aurelio Voltaire as lothario wife-killer Unwed Henry, and Chibi, front woman of The Birthday Massacre, as Sweet Rosalie, an "escaped mental patient who leaves a trail of dead in her wake."
+The videos featured performances by cult music stars like Arch Enemy's Alissa White-Gluz as Pretty Lavinia, Aurelio Voltaire as lothario wife-killer Unwed Henry, and Chibi, front woman of The Birthday Massacre, as Sweet Rosalie, an "escaped mental patient who leaves a trail of dead in her wake."

 The duo began what would become a series of tours across the United States in 2016, continuing intermittently until slowed by the arrival of the Coronavirus pandemic in 2020.

 In 2017, Hendelman and Zdunich announced that the theme for their second year of murder ballads with American Murder Song would be the Donner Party, the infamous American pioneers who got stuck in the snowy Sierra Nevada Mountains and resorted to cannibalism.
 They produced a The Donner Party album, a series of The Twilight Zone-styled videos, and a second tour.

-Zdunich and Hendelman announced the next phase of American Murder Song, focusing on the crimes of H. H. Holmes at the 1893 world’s fair.
+Zdunich and Hendelman announced the next phase of American Murder Song, focusing on the crimes of H. H. Holmes at the 1893 world's fair.
 The album released later that year as The Killing Place.
 The pair performed several livestreamed concerts through 2020 and 2021.

 Themes

 Zdunich regularly attests to his love of the macabre and produces work normally dubbed "horror."
 From his earliest pieces, such as the illustrated God & the Box (seen on his website), his work has always prominently featured bugs, especially cockroaches.
 His website boasts flash representations of the critters with factoids about the animals and he maintains pet roaches as a hobby.
-His fondness for the creatures, he says, comes from their generally misunderstood nature and their tenacity- characteristics he identifies with.
+His fondness for the creatures, he says, comes from their generally misunderstood nature and their tenacity, which are characteristics he identifies with.